Meithal/ccson/README.md

  (with a scripting language for example) you can get O(1) accesses in every case.
-However fundamentally JSON doesn't require object keys to be unique so a query with a fqn doesn't make a lot of sense in JSON context.
+However fundamentally JSON doesn't require object keys to be unique so a query with a fqn doesn't make a lot of sense.

 This library does a full copy of strings and numbers.
-This makes reentry easier as you can clear the original buffer between subsequent passes, in cost of some speed.
+This makes reentry easier as you can clear the original buffer between passes, in cost of some speed.
 It will also convert control characters in their escaped unicode form (`\0` becomes `\\u0000`, `\1` becomes `\\u0001`, etc.).